amajakai14/training-warehouse-management/README.md

 for a better experience I recommend edit Java code in `IntelliJ` and edit `html javascript css` in VScode

 first let's start our server
-open intellij -> open -> training-warehouse-management
+**Done Set New project before open this way** open intellij -> open -> training-warehouse-management -> beginner -> demo -> demo

 left click on DemoApplication.java -> `Run DemoApplication.main()` or `実行`
-in the terminal you might see something like `Tomcat started on port(s): 8080 (http)` that's means it work!
+in the terminal you might see something like `Tomcat started on port(s): 8080 (http)` that's means it work! go to browser and type `localhost:8080/hello` you should see the message

 open vscode -> open -> training-warehouse-management
 now let's go to `beginner` folder `ui` folder then open `index.html`